ray-oc/PasswordGenerator/README.md

 - Passwords are generated client-side for enhanced privacy.
 - No data is stored or transmitted over the network.

-## 🤝 Contributing

-1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/YourFeature`
-3. Commit your changes: `git commit -m 'Add your feature'`
-4. Push to the branch: `git push origin feature/YourFeature`
-5. Open a pull request

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).

 ## 🙌 Acknowledgments